Driving Without Insurance: Penalties, Fines & Consequences by State

 • Some standard insurers may drop you, forcing you into non-standard markets

-• A lapse during SR-22 period resets the clock and worsens your record
+• A lapse during the SR-22 period resets the clock and worsens your record

 Proof of Insurance Requirements

 All 50 states require drivers to carry proof of insurance while operating a vehicle.
-The good news: 49 states and Washington D.C. now accept digital proof of insurance via a smartphone app or downloaded PDF.
-Only New Mexico has not explicitly authorized electronic proof as of early 2026.
-In Massachusetts, insurance details are printed directly on your vehicle registration.
+As of 2026, 49 states and Washington D.C. accept digital proof of insurance via a smartphone app or downloaded PDF.
+New Mexico remains the one state that has not explicitly authorized electronic proof, meaning drivers there should keep a physical copy in their vehicle.
+Learn more about proof of insurance options, including how to access a digital insurance card today.

 Pincher's Pro Tip

 Download your insurer's app today.
 Most major insurers offer digital insurance ID cards through their mobile apps.
-Having your proof of insurance accessible on your phone means one less thing to scramble for during a traffic stop.
+Having proof of insurance on your phone means one less thing to scramble for during a traffic stop — and it's now accepted in 49 states.
+With real-time police verification databases expanding across the country, active coverage matters more than ever.

 Smart Savings Made Simple!